 We have taken every care to ensure the accuracy of the information contained in this publication.
-However, the information should not be used as a substitute for the advice from appropriately qualified professionals.
-Speak to your doctor, qualified health care professional or legal professional before taking any action.
-Please note that personal views and opinions expressed are not necessarily endorsed by the Trust.
-The resource is produced independently, is not influenced by sponsors and is free from endorsement.
+It is produced independently, is not influenced by sponsors and is free from endorsement.
+The information should not be used as a substitute for the advice of appropriately qualified professionals, if in any doubt please seek advice from your doctor or legal professional.
 References for this information sheet are available by contacting support@msatrust.org.uk.

-Your feedback helps us ensure we are delivering information to the highest standard.
-If you have any comments or suggestions, please contact us at support@msatrust.org.uk.
+Feedback: Your feedback helps us ensure we are delivering information to the highest standard.
+If you have any comments or suggestions please contact us at support@msatrust.org.uk.